full-path/ridesheet/src/technical-guide/configuration.md

 - For basic customizations like adding columns or modifying the manifest template, see the [User Guide page on customization](../user-guide/customization.md)
 - For advanced customizations involving code changes, see the [Apps Script](apps-script.md) page to learn more.

+!!! note "Next Steps"
+    After configuring your RideSheet installation, you can either:

+    - Learn more about how to [use RideSheet](../user-guide/using-ridesheet.md) to start entering data and managing rides
+    - Continue to [importing data](importing-data.md) if you want to migrate existing data into your RideSheet installation